Terms & Conditions

 The User acknowledges that he/she alone is responsible for any consequences that may arise from his/her use of LYZI or the Services.

-17.2 - Risks related to the use of the Internet network
+16.2 – Risks related to the use of the Internet

-17.3 - Risks relating to the use of blockchain
+16.3 – Risks associated with the use of blockchain

 The User acknowledges that it is aware of the risks associated with the use of Digital Assets of blockchain technology and other relevant technologies mentioned below: